Framework-R-D/phlex-design/doc/functional_programming.rst

 One drawback to functional programming is that it differs from what many in the HEP community are accustomed to when writing their own physics algorithms.
 Commonly used third-party libraries and computing languages can also make functional programming difficult to use in practice.
-We argue, though, that physicists often think in terms of functional programming when developing a workflow about the high-level processing steps.
+We argue, though, that physicists often think in terms of functional programming when developing the high-level processing steps of a workflow.
 It is not until those processing steps need to be implemented that the functional steps are translated into a different programming paradigm (often *procedural*).

 Phlex aims to restore the functional programming approach as the natural way of expressing the data-processing to be performed.